CovertLab/wcEcoli/docs/background.md

 ## Adding to the codebase
 ### New raw data
+Raw data should always be annotated with the source and process used to generate it for reproducibility.
+The best way is to include it in the file as noted below and described in the PR that incorporates the data into the repo.
+Adding several data files and scripts to a runscript directory could also use a README.md if desired to point to sources and describe how to run the scripts/what output to expect.
 1. Add a raw data file to [reconstruction/ecoli/flat/](https://github.com/CovertLab/wcEcoli/tree/master/reconstruction/ecoli/flat).
 Data is stored in a `.tsv` file format with special formatting handling to allow units (specified in parantheses in column headers), lists, dictionaries and comments (lines starting with `#`).
 1. Annotate where the data came from in a comment at the top of the file (URL for the data source and/or script used for processing original data - [see example](https://github.com/CovertLab/wcEcoli/blob/master/reconstruction/ecoli/flat/metabolism_kinetics.tsv)).
 If a script was required, add it to [runscripts/reconstruction](https://github.com/CovertLab/wcEcoli/tree/master/runscripts/reconstruction).
 1. Add the filename to `LIST_OF_DICT_FILENAMES` in [knowledge_base_raw.py](https://github.com/CovertLab/wcEcoli/blob/master/reconstruction/ecoli/knowledge_base_raw.py).
 This will cause the data to be loaded into the class when an instance of `KnowledgeBaseEcoli` is created.